LiangkuLin/Kuna_ai_project/README.md

     FLASK_ENV=development
     OPENAI_API_KEY=xxxxx
     ```
 3. (Optional) If the local_database not exist, use terminal and cd to the manual folder and run the following command to create the vector db.
-Note that dependcies are needed in this step.
+Note that dependencies are needed in this step.
     ```
     python database.py
     ```